Beauty YouTubers are proven to be some of the most valuable creators to partner with. Here's how your brand can collab with them for future campaigns.

 Gifted products are particularly effective for winning over up-and-coming influencers (aka micro-influencers).
 These creators are eager to work with brands and likewise will go the extra mile to make their promotions pop.
 It’s a win-win situation.

 This type of collab serves as a simple, DIY way to work with creators.
 In other words, you don’t need to worry about drawing up lengthy contracts or committing to a full-fledged partnership.
-These types of campaigns are also scalable, with the help of a hands-off micro-influencer platform.

 In situations where creators don’t love your product, the stakes are pretty low.
 Granted you’re courteous and positive in your outreach, there’s not much that can really go “wrong.”
-You’re basically out whatever free product you shipped, not to mention your time.
+You’re basically out of whatever free product you shipped, not to mention your time.
 And you may get some valuable product feedback in return if you follow up.

 If you’re on the fence about collabs, we get it.